 Check to see if there are CSP errors.

 If you're seeing issues with data collection and capturing sessions in Hotjar, this can sometimes be caused by a CSP error.
-You can check your browser developer console for these errors.
-You'll need to open the developer tools console in your browser by following the steps in this guide.
+You can check your browser's developer console for these errors.
+You can learn how to open the console by following the steps in this guide.

 If there is a Content Security Policy issue, you will see something similar to the below error: